risingwavelabs/risingwave-docs-legacy/docs/rw-faq.md

 This topic lists frequently asked questions to provide the information you need and streamline your experience when using RisingWave.

-## Why RisingWave does not accept Kafka consumer group IDs
+## Why does RisingWave not accept Kafka consumer group IDs?

 A Kafka consumer group is a concept in Apache Kafka, a distributed streaming platform.
 It refers to a group of consumers that work together to consume data from one or more topics.